Dually affine Information Geometry modeled on a Banach space: Non-parametric manifold

 Especially, for all $\mu \in M$,

 From this equation, it follows that \begin{proposition} A curve with 0 acceleration is auto-parallel. \end{proposition}

-\begin{example} [Running example: follows from Example~\ref{ex:running-1}] If $t \mapsto p(t)$ is a curve, let us compute the velocity by implicitely assuming enough smoothness to justify all the computations .
+\begin{example} [Sequel of Example~\ref{ex:running-1}] If $t \mapsto p(t)$ is a curve, let us compute the velocity by implicitly assuming enough smoothness to justify all the computations.
 The velocity in the mixture manifold is

 The velocity in the exponential manifold is